First Trust Indxx Global Medical Devices ETF (NYSEARCA:MDEV) Trading Up 1%

-Shares of First Trust Indxx Global Medical Devices ETF (NYSEARCA:MDEV – Get Rating) rose 1% on Wednesday .
-The company traded as high as $17.76 and last traded at $17.76.
+First Trust Indxx Global Medical Devices ETF (NYSEARCA:MDEV – Get Rating) shares were up 1% during mid-day trading on Wednesday .
+The stock traded as high as $17.76 and last traded at $17.76.
 Approximately 1 shares traded hands during mid-day trading, a decline of 100% from the average daily volume of 3,856 shares.
 The stock had previously closed at $17.58.

 A hedge fund recently raised its stake in First Trust Indxx Global Medical Devices ETF stock.
-Jane Street Group LLC boosted its holdings in shares of First Trust Indxx Global Medical Devices ETF (NYSEARCA:MDEV – Get Rating) by 3.8% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 36,115 shares of the company’s stock after acquiring an additional 1,336 shares during the quarter.
-Jane Street Group LLC owned approximately 36.12% of First Trust Indxx Global Medical Devices ETF worth $812,000 at the end of the most recent reporting period.
+Jane Street Group LLC increased its stake in First Trust Indxx Global Medical Devices ETF (NYSEARCA:MDEV – Get Rating) by 3.8% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 36,115 shares of the company’s stock after acquiring an additional 1,336 shares during the period.
+Jane Street Group LLC owned about 36.12% of First Trust Indxx Global Medical Devices ETF worth $812,000 as of its most recent SEC filing.

 Further Reading